Nice hike going from Mestia to the group of alpine lakes (and beyond, because that's where the real fun starts)

 From Tbilisi to Mestia:

 Currently, I would recommend the day train.
-It departs from Tbilisi at 8:40 and makes it to Zugdidi at 14:34, just in time to catch some of the last marshrutkas to Svaneti.
+It departs from Tbilisi at 8:20 and makes it to Zugdidi at 14:21, with marshrutkas to Svaneti waiting for its arrival..
 The price of the ride starts at 16 GEL, which is less than 5 EUR.
 Tickets can be bought in advance at matarebeli.ge website (the official web is railway.ge, but that never worked for me).
 Just one important thing - tickets are released for the online sale only some 15 days in advance, but it's not explained anywhere.
 So don´t freak out if you can´t buy your ticket online because of the "no tickets available", "trains not found" or some similar error.
 Just try later :)

 If you fail to secure the spot on the train, you may be forced to take a direct marshrutka - two minibuses depart at 7:00 from the area in front of Main Railway Station, come at least 30 minutes earlier to catch a spot.
 Another one departs at 8:00 from Samgori railway station and there should be something from Didube as well.
 The price is 40 GEL, so it´s quite cheap, but I can´t recommend it since this uncomfortable journey takes grueling 9-10 hours - basically, it's just slower, marginally cheaper and much less comfortable alternative for the day train.